Sales Strategy and Tactics - Thoughts from the Super Bowl

 super bowl 46Watching the Super Bowl got me thinking about strategy and tactics.

-In baseball, the strategy most often involves how the pitchers will exploit the weaknesses of the opposing teams' hitters but during the game itself, it's more about tactics.
+In baseball, strategy most often involves how the pitchers will exploit the weaknesses of the opposing teams’ hitters but during the game itself, it’s more about tactics.

 In football, the head coach has a game strategy that is tweaked during the week and during the game itself, strategy continues to play a big part as plays are selected while personnel substitutions might be more tactical.